OpenSauce04/HTMLoader/README.md

 1. Download or clone the the repo, then enter the folder.

-2. If it is not already installed, install Ruby
+2. If it is not already installed, install Ruby (https://tinyurl.com/y5nfbk9z for Windows, `apt install ruby-full` for Linux)

-3. If bundle is not installed, type `gem install bundle`
+3. If bundle is not installed, type `gem install bundle` into the terminal

 4. In the terminal type `bundle install`

-5. Open `update.rb`
+5. Run `update.rb`

-6. Open `server.rb`
+6. Run `server.rb`

 7. Open an internet browser and go to `localhost:8000` (looks a bit broken on firefox)